Support Worker

 Understand the Role: Read the job description thoroughly to understand the responsibilities and skills required for the Support Worker position.
 Tailor your application to highlight how your experiences align with these requirements.

-Highlight Relevant Experience: If you have experience supporting individuals with learning disabilities or mental health needs, make sure to emphasise this in your CV and cover letter.
+Highlight Relevant Experience: If you have experience supporting individuals with learning disabilities or mental health needs, make sure to detail this in your CV and cover letter.
 Use specific examples to demonstrate your skills in providing care and support.

 Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
 A well-presented application reflects your attention to detail and professionalism.